The Child Mind BlogBrainstorm

 April 17, 2012 | Rachel Ehmke

 For those who missed it, Ashley Judd had a pretty bad sinus infection last month.
 You might not think the state of her health is particularly newsworthy, and you'd be right, but the puffy face she got from treating the infection with steroids is a different story.
-Her fuller-than-usual face happened to coincide with a media appearance, which was bad luck for her because the gossip blogs and people on Twitter and even supposed news sites like MSNBC and the Huffington Post reported on her face, with many volunteering their opinion as amateur celebrity plastic surgery experts: Ashley had work done.
+Her fuller-than-usual face happened to coincide with a media appearance, which was bad luck for her because the gossip blogs and people on Twitter and even supposed news sites like MSNBC reported on her face, with many volunteering their opinion as amateur celebrity plastic surgery experts: Ashley had work done.
 Probably botched cheek implants.

 Judd chose to set the record straight in an op-ed for the Daily Beast, clearing up the cheek filler rumors and, amazingly, turning the whole thing into a feminist conversation.
 Now the same sites that were running judgy accusations of plastic surgery are quoting her editorial and doing interviews with the actress.

 Judd writes that she felt compelled to respond because the chatter about her face was "Pointedly nasty, gendered, and misogynistic and embodies what all girls and women in our culture, to a greater or lesser degree, endure every day, in ways both outrageous and subtle."
 If you want proof look at the HD makeup for sale at Sephora or see how carefully young girls prep and pose for Facebook photos.
 As Randye Hoder pointed out in Motherlode last month, 13-year-old girls now feel they have to look their best anywhere they might be photographed—which is just about anywhere.